Solidarity to achieve stability: Benchmark analysis

-Consider a variant of Example 1, reflecting a situation in which agent $1$ has priority over the rest of the agents, but only when the grand coalition is formed.
-Moreover, as before, she has a satiation level of $k$ units of the endowment, while the rest of the society never satiates.
-Then, $F$ allocates the first $k$ units of the endowment of the grand coalition to agent $1$, while the remaining units of the endowment (if left) are shared equally among the other agents.
+\begin{example} Consider a variant of Example \ref{ex1}, reflecting a situation in which agent $1$ has priority over the rest of the agents, but only when the grand coalition is formed.
+Moreover, she receives in the grand coalition at most $k$ units of the endowment, as before, while this bound does not apply in other coalitions or for other agents.
+Then, $F$ allocates the first $k$ units of the endowment of the grand coalition to agent $1$, while the remaining units of the endowment (if any are left) are shared equally among the other agents.
 If the coalition is not the grand coalition, the rule simply imposes equal sharing of the endowment among all coalition members.